 - Document reviews

-- Preventive internal controls exist, as the name implies, to prevent unwanted events from happening.
+- Preventive internal controls exist to prevent unwanted events from happening in the first place.
 These controls include:

 - Training programs